Table of Contents

 Compound Machines

-It’s important to note that many common tools are composed of multiple simple machines.
-These are known as Compound Machines ( Simple Machine + Simple Machine = Compound Machine).
+It’s important to note that many tools are composed of multiple simple machines.
+These are called Compound Machines ( Simple Machine + Simple Machine = Compound Machine).
 For example:

 - A shovel consists of a lever (the handle) and a wedge (the blade).